AndersDeath/diary2/000-current.md

 # 06 May - Saturday - Rome - 219 - day of immigration

 It was one of the hardest flights in my life.
 In barcelona was a strike and my airplane departures without baggage. we spent the whole night in the airport.
 Airbnb guy fucked us up and just stopped answering.
 In beginning our flight was delayed for two hours.
 Than we set intro the airplane but after landing the capitan said that our baggage was arrived partially.
 But it was a lie because there wasn't any luggage.
 Capitan couldn't not to know about it.
 It was lie.
+Then I spent